-- Add onion toward the end of the browning process.
+- Add onion and chopped bacon toward the end of the browning process.
 Let cook until slightly translucent.

-- Drain the sausage and onion and set aside.
+- Drain the sausage and bacon and set aside.

-- In a large stockpot, combine the six peeled and diced potatoes, the sausage, and six cups of broth.
+- In a large stockpot, combine the six peeled and diced potatoes,the seasonings, the sausage and bacon mix, and six cups of broth.

 - Bring the mixture to a boil for about 20-25 minutes.